Privacy

 Fraudulent Emails

-Email fraud, also known as phishing, is when internet fraudsters impersonate a business in an attempt to trick you into giving out your personal information, such as usernames, passwords, and credit card details.
+Email fraud, or phishing, is when scammers pretend to be a business to trick you into sharing personal information like usernames, passwords, or credit card numbers.

-Legitimate businesses, like Tremont Credit Union, will never ask you to send sensitive information through insecure channels.
-To avoid these scams, never give out personal information through your email, never reply to the email or click on any links in the email, never open unexpected attachments, delete suspicious messages (even if you know the source).
+Tremont Credit Union will never ask you to send sensitive information through insecure channels.
+To stay safe, never share personal details by email, reply to suspicious messages, click on links, or open unexpected attachments.
+Delete any suspicious emails—even if they appear to come from someone you know.

 Data Breaches